magronp/bsrnn/README.md

 |  2              |           10          |  7.37   |
 |  2              |           20          |  7.56   |

 We see that adding one attention head brings some improvement, although it should be noted that this applies to the vocals track, but not necessarily to the other tracks.
+Thus in our test results we do not use attention, but keep in mind it might be useful.

+## Reproducing the results

 commandes utiles :